gamblevore/temporal/readme.md

 ![Temporal Randomness](screenshot.png)

-This project was inspired by the fatum project, a totally cool project that seems too much for me to describe, but for now I'll say its about: Novelty, deeper mystery, and expanded exploration.
+This project was inspired by the fatum project, a totally cool project about: Novelty, deeper mystery, and expanded exploration.
 Give it a look. http://randonauts.com